autarch/houseabsolute.com/content/resume/index.md

 When I began at ActiveState, I was the Team Lead for the Languages Team, which produced binary builds of ActivePerl, ActivePython, and ActiveTcl for our customers.
-This was done using a build system written in Perl that built all the languages on a variety of operating systems, including Linux, Windows, macOS, and several big iron systems.
+Builds used a system written in Perl that built all the languages on a variety of operating systems, including Linux, Windows, macOS, and several big iron systems.

 As the new Team Lead, I helped the team improve our workflow by introducing **code review** and an **ordered backlog** of work.
 I also worked with the rest of the company to **define future work**.

-After we began work on the [ActiveState Platform](https://platform.activestate.com/), we reorganized and I became the Team Lead for the Platform Builder team.
-We developed several of the key **backend services** for the platform, including the **REST API** for our entire database of packages.
+After we began work on the [ActiveState Platform](https://platform.activestate.com/), my team developed several of the key **backend services** for the platform, including the **REST API** for our entire database of packages.
 This was done using **Go**, **Swagger**, **Postgres**, and **Kafka**.
 All of our services run on **AWS** using **RDS** for the database and **Docker** containers on **Kubernetes** for services and